Château de Beaucaire: History

+Features

-First built in the 11C, it was torn down on Richelieu's orders.
-It used to be protected by a wall, the trace of which can still be followed.
+The castle used to be protected by a wall, the trace of which can still be followed.
 It includes a strange polygonal tower perched on a rocky spur, the façades dominating the sheer drop, and a fine round corner tower.
 Once inside the walls, a staircase leads to a small Romanesque chapel with a charming, sculpted tympanum, and then to the musée Auguste Jacquet.
 The museum has exhibits on the region's archaeology (dating back more than 40,000 years) and popular arts and traditions.

-The castle is owned by the commune and is open to the public.
-It has been listed since 1875 as a monument historique by the French Ministry of Culture.
-This intercommunality undertook work to reopen the main door of the castle in 2014.
-This door, which was intended for the entrance of the garrisons, now overlooks the void and today allows visitors to have a panoramic view on the landscape.

 Beyond its frequentation by tourists passionate about local culture, the castle is sometimes used for filmed historical reenactments, series or films.